-- To change the item size temporarily, use the Magnifier tool in Ease of Access Center. - To change the item size permanently, do the following: - Change the size of all the items on your screen. - 1.
-Go to Control Panel, and ensure that you view Control Panel by Category. - 2.
+- To change the item size temporarily, use the Magnifier tool in Ease of Access Center.
+See "Ease of Access Center" on page 57. - To change the item size permanently, do the following: - Change the size of all the items on your screen. - 1.
+Go to Control Panel, and ensure that you view Control Panel using Category. - 2.
 Click Appearance and Personalization → Display. - 3.
 Change the item size by following the instructions on the screen. - 4.
 Click Apply.
 This change will take effect the next time you log in to the operating system. - Change the size of the items on a Web page.